 When a submitted manuscript is rejected, the editor will send a written notification to the authors explaining the reasons why the editorial team regards the paper as not suitable for publication at the journal.
 The editorial committee retains the last word about publication of manuscripts and the issues wherein accepted papers are released as articles.
 This will be kept as long as authors send all the requested documentation within the set timeframes.

-Authors of accepted manuscripts will authorize, by signing the “Copyright Transfer Agreement”, the transfer of copyright for the work to Universidad de Antioquia.
+Authors of accepted manuscripts will authorize the use of copyright for the work by Universidad de Antioquia.
 That way, the University can act on their behalf to publish, reproduce, distribute and transmit the article (both print and electronic versions), ensuring access to and maximum dissemination thereof.
-In this document, authors confirm that the manuscript is their sole authorship and respect third-party copyright.

 During the editing process, authors may be consulted by the editor and/or the editorial assistant in order to solve existing questions.
 Both in the review and the editing process, electronic mail will be the preferred means of communication with authors.

-All manuscripts passing the first evaluation filter are subjected to a review process by expert peers.
-These peers might formulate suggestions to the authors, propose methodological changes and/or indicate noteworthy references that have not been included in the paper.
+All manuscripts passing the first evaluation filter are subjected to a review process by at least two (2) expert peers.
+These peers might formulate suggestions to the authors, propose methodological changes and/or highlight noteworthy references that have not been included in the paper.
 These reviewers are, in most cases, external to the authors’ institutions of affiliation.
 In their choice, the editorial team seeks research experience in the subject matter of the manuscript to be reviewed and lack of conflicts of interest with the authors within their field of academic performance.

 At the end of the review process, referees must accept, reject or approve upon modifications submitted in a revised manuscript.
-During the evaluation, both the authors’ and the referees’ names will be kept under full anonymity.
+In case of discrepancies among reviewers, the editorial team will subject the manuscript to assessment by a third referee, who will be chosen using the same criteria as with the initial academic peers, in order to settle the differences and take an editorial decision.
+During the entire evaluation process, both the authors’ and the referees’ names will be kept under full anonymity.

 The team is responsible, prior evaluation, for choosing the articles to be published.
 This choice is always based on the quality and relevance of the article to the subject matter of the journal, and on its originality and contribution to the dissemination and advance of the economics discipline.
 In this very sense, a rejection decision must be justified on these criteria.